Fade2D Documentation pages v2.16.8

 Returns

-a dual Voronoi diagram that changes dynamically when the triangulation changes.
+The Voronoi diagram is dynamically updated when the triangulation changes.

 ◆ hasArea()